nikosk84/Projects/README.md

 4. Deleting any existing record from the database.

 Hospital Management System has a goal of becoming a small sized, satisfactory Hospital Management System with useful features.

+# File Downloader (.NET Framework 4.0)

+A simple file downloader that can display download progress, bytes received and download transfer rate.
+The next step is to display the download time remaining.